IIIF/api/source/api/presentation/2.0/index.md

 ```
 {: .urltemplate}

-The manifest contains sufficient information for the client to initialize itself and begin to display something quickly to the user.
-It represents a single object and any intellectual work or works embodied within that object.
+The manifest response contains sufficient information for the client to initialize itself and begin to display something quickly to the user.
+The manifest resource represents a single object and any intellectual work or works embodied within that object.
 In particular it includes the descriptive, rights and linking information for the object.
 It then embeds the sequence(s) of canvases that should be rendered to the user.

-The fields are included directly within the JSON object.
-The identifier in `@id` _MUST_ always be able to be dereferenced to retrieve the JSON description of the object.
+The identifier in `@id` _MUST_ always be able to be dereferenced to retrieve the JSON description of the manifest.
 After the descriptive information, there is then a `sequences` section, which is a list of objects.
 Each object is a sequence, described in the next section, that represents the order of the views and the first such sequence should be included within the manifest as well as optionally being available from its own URI.
 Subsequent sequences _SHOULD_ only be referenced with their identifier (`@id`), class (`@type`) and `label` and thus _MUST_ be dereferenced by clients in order to process them if the user selects to view that sequence.

-The example below includes only the manifest-level information, however it _MUST_ embed the sequence, canvas and content information as described in the following sections.
+The example below includes only the manifest-level information, however it _MUST_ embed the sequence, canvas and content information.
 It includes examples in the descriptive metadata for how to associate multiple entries with a single field and how to be explicit about the language of a particular entry.

 {% highlight json %}
 {